Korean shamanism: Theology

-rr
+Deities

 In Korean traditional religion, the deities are called rr, and typically take human form.
-The pantheon of deities, which has changed over time, is termed rr, with over 130 rr divinities having been identified.
+The pantheon of deities, which has changed over time, is termed rr, with over 130 Musok divinities having been identified.
 The deities can be divided into those embodying natural or cosmological forces and those who were once human, including monarchs, officials, and generals.
 Some derive from Daoist or Buddhist traditions and others are unique to Korean vernacular religion.
 They are deemed capable of manifesting in material forms, as in paintings or statues, or as inhabiting landscape locations such as trees, rocks, springs, and stone piles.
 The anthropologist Laurel Kendall suggested that the relationship that rr had with these spirit-inhabited sites was akin to animism.